Our Astronomy Club is open to all ages and experience levels!

 Sleeping Arrangements

 For those wanting a little more comfiness in the evening, we have arranged for a special rate at the Marriott MeadowView Resort.
 This is the closest and also the most luxurious amenity in the Tri-Cities region.
 It is a four+ star facility.
 Use the button link below or call the MeadowView Hotel (423-578-6600) and ask for the StarFest rate.
-This rate is guaranteed up to October 13, 2023.
+This $139.00 + tax rate is guaranteed up to October 13, 2024.
 There are also five other hotels within a quarter mile of MeadowView for more options.

 Pets